Organs of the body | Their Locations and Internal Functions

 Salivary glands

 There are three pairs of salivary glands in the facial region.
-They secrete saliva into the mouth to keep it moist and help in the digestion of carbohydrates.
+They secrete saliva into the mouth to keep it moist and help digest carbohydrates.

 Liver

-It is considered the biggest organ in the human body.
-It weighs around 2 to 3 kg making it the heaviest internal organ in a healthy adult.
+It is considered the biggest organ in the human anatomy.
+It weighs around 2 to 3 kg, making it the heaviest internal organ in a healthy adult.

 It is an essential organ of metabolism and one of the principal organs in the human body that detoxifies substances.